What is a foreign trust?

 Commonly, New Zealand foreign trusts derive all of their income and hold all their assets offshore.

-New Zealand foreign trusts have become very popular with overseas investors and business people.
-At the present time there is believed to be circa 10,000 registered foreign trusts in New Zealand and the number seems likely to continue to increase.
+New Zealand foreign trusts have become very popular with overseas investors and businesspeople.
+At the time of writing there are believed to be circa 10,000 registered foreign trusts in New Zealand and the number seems likely to continue to increase.
 This is for a number of reasons, as outlined below.

 New Zealand trusts are useful structures, providing both asset protection and estate planning benefits.
-These benefits for New Zealand resident persons are canvassed elsewhere in blogs and articles on this site, so we will not repeat the benefits of trusts for Kiwis in this discussion.
+These benefits for New Zealand resident persons are canvassed elsewhere in blogs and articles on this site, so we will not repeat them in this discussion.

-For overseas residents (non New Zealanders), however, having a trust in New Zealand offers additional advantages and particularly good tax advantages.
+For overseas residents (non New Zealanders), however, having a trust in New Zealand offers additional advantages, particularly with regard to tax.

 Tax advantages of foreign trusts